 Click on the graphic below to access a unique interactive app that can show you how the Papillon is related to other breeds.

-The Papillon Coat Type and Colors
+The Low Maintenance Papillon Coat Type

 The Papillon’s coat is long and silky.
-When properly groomed, its coat will bounce when it walks or runs.
+When properly groomed, its single coat will bounce when it walks or runs.

 Coat colors can vary but the black, brown and white combination is a readily recognized standard.
 Some throw more to black and white while others a reddish brown and white.
 You can read in detail the color standards that are required in show Papillons.

-Grooming Tools for Papillon
+Useful Tools for Papillon Grooming

 For bath time, use a mild shampoo.
 If possible, use a shampoo containing mostly natural ingredients to prevent skin irritation.